 Make adjustments to suit conditions, so that the starter doubles and just starts to cave in a bit, before the next feeding.
 This might mean leaving the starter in an oven with the light on in colder climates.
 With our cool, Bay area weather, that has worked out well for me.

-If overwhelmed with starter discard, slow the starter-feeding process down by refrigerating it.
-It won’t double as fast, so feedings should be less often.
-It can be brought back to warm room temperature for a few days, to be built back up with twice-daily feedings, for bread-making, as needed.
+Refrigerated starter does need to be brought back to warm room temperature for a day or two, to be built back up with twice-daily feedings, for bread-making, as needed.

 - 1/4 c. starter*